 Cirque Lodge offers a private and exclusive alcohol and drug rehab center for problems with marijuana addiction.
-If you or a loved one is struggling with abusing or dependency to marijuana, we encourage you to call Cirque Lodge in Sundance Utah for addiction treatment and a drug rehab program at 1-877-99-REHAB.
+If you or a loved one is struggling with abusing or dependency to marijuana, we encourage you to call us at 1-877-99-REHAB.
 This pages offers research and information on use, abuse and drug rehab for marijuana addiction

 Marijuana is the most commonly used and abused drug in society.
 It is also the subject of much debate over the legality and the impact of marijuana use in individuals.
 Many states have moved to make marijuana legal for medical reasons, while others are considering making it entirely legal in the future.
 Marijuana is addictive.
 The National Institute on Drug Abuse reports that long-term abuse of marijuana can develop into a compulsive behavior or addiction.
 Their research indicates that about 9% of those who commonly use or abuse marijuana becomes addicted.
 This number increases among youth to 17%.
 Daily teen abusers have a 20-25% chance of becoming addicted.
 (NIDA Infofacts on marijuana